 Maffia wrote 150 people’s responses to the question “what do we do now” on one lantern each.
 She hung 100 blank lanterns and invites the public to share their thoughts on them with hanging markers suspended throughout the gallery.

-This will be the fourth installation of Lanterns for Peace.
-The first two were exhibited in November 2016 in Taos, New Mexico at the Helene Wurlitzer Foundation, where Maffia was artist in resident for three months, and at the Taos town plaza.
-During the inauguration, she exhibited the lanterns at 3-Squared Gallery in Chelsea, NY.
+Lanterns for Peace was exhibited in November 2016 in Taos, New Mexico at the Helene Wurlitzer Foundation, where Maffia was artist in resident for three months, and at the Taos town plaza.
+During the Presidential inauguration, she exhibited the lanterns at 3-Squared Gallery in Chelsea, NY.
+During President's week, the lanterns were installed at Five Myles Gallery in Crown Heights, BK.

 Below are links to some articles written about the installation: